 By Steph Jack

-The vast majority of fan book trailers are a pastiche of still images, quotes, stock footage, or existing clips from films, fashioned together with varying degrees of editing expertise.
+The vast majority of fan-made book trailers are a pastiche of still images, quotes, stock footage, or existing clips from films, fashioned together with varying degrees of editing expertise.
 Some of these are receiving an astonishing number of views.
 In 2009, The Huffington Post featured a book trailer for Stephenie Meyer’s Breaking Dawn that had received 10 million hits!
 It has now been removed from YouTube due to copyright infringement – highlighting one of the challenges involved in making fan book trailers.
 Nonetheless there are countless trailers of this variety still out there on the web.
-Some elegant examples can be seen on The YA Book Traveler’s YouTube channel or the YA Book Trailers account on Twitter.
+Some elegant examples can be seen on The YA Book Traveler’s YouTube channel.

 Although trickier to track down, there are fans who are taking things to the next level and producing slick, original-content book trailers.
 Take art student Glinda Chen’s animated trailer for Max Gladstone’s Two Serpents Rise.
 Featured recently on i09, this film noir-inspired trailer is definitely one of the most stylish animations we’ve seen recently.